Thermalization in 2D critical quench and UV/IR mixing: Introduction and Summary

 In Section \ref{sec:fermion} we show how to generalize the above results to fermions. \\

-In Section \ref{sec:exact} we work out the scalar propagator for the specific quench protocol of Section \ref{sec:tanh}.
+In Section \ref{sec:GGE} real time Wightman correlators in a GGE are computed.
+In Sections \ref{sec:exact-gr} and \ref{sec:exact-mu4} we work out the scalar propagator for the specific quench protocol of Section \ref{sec:tanh}.
 This allows us to compute various exact correlators, starting either from a ground state or from specific quench states leading to a gCC state with a finite number of $\k_n$ parameters.
 We show that these correlators thermalize exponentially to a GGE; the relaxation rate is found non-perturbatively, which agrees with \eq{gamma} in the perturbative regime.\\